ComPWA/PWA-pages/docs/develop.md

 #### Feature branches

-The {ref}`master-branch` and {ref}`develop:epic branches` can be updated through pull requests.
+The {ref}`main-branch` and {ref}`develop:epic branches` can be updated through pull requests.
 It is best to create such a pull request from a separate branch, which does not have any CI or code review restrictions.
 We call this a "feature branch".

 ### Commit conventions